vpetersson/vpetersson.com/_posts/2018-01-27-jails-on-pfsense.md

 **Disclosure:** *I have no idea how this impact the security of pfSense.
 There is probably a good reason why the jail service is disabled by default.
 Hence, beware that this might cause unexpected security issues as it is not a supported package.*

 Many, many years ago, I used to be an avid user FreeBSD jails.
-They a great way to isolate services and boost security in the pre-Docker world.
+They were a great way to isolate services and boost security in the pre-Docker world.
 While I can't say I use FreeBSD much these days, I still run [pfSense](https://www.pfsense.org/) on more or less all my firewalls.
 It's easy to use, secure, and perhaps most importantly, very stable.

 Since pfSense is based on FreeBSD, its possible to run jails on it.
 I wouldn't encourage using this to run business critical applications, but I use it to run some minor non-external, non-essential services.